Configuring Student Performance Ratings

 Class Participation — scored out of 10

-These are just examples; each institution decides which skills or competencies they want to assess and what maximum score should be assigned.
+These are just examples; each institution decides which skills or competencies they want to assess and what maximum score should be assigned and then link these to the different session categories they are creating.

 Ratings (Non-Numeric Qualitative Feedback)

-Ratings capture qualitative impressions that may not require a numeric score.
-These fields allow instructors to record subjective or descriptive evaluations.
+Ratings capture qualitative impressions that may not require a numeric score where students can rate the instructor delivering a particular session.
+These fields allow students to record subjective or descriptive evaluations.

 Examples (organization-specific)